This Policy explains how we collect, use, store and share the personal information that we collect from you.

 The Wheeler Centre recognises the trust you place in us when you give us your Personal Information.
 Other than disclosure to service providers (explained below) or as required by law (for example, disclosure to various Government departments or to courts), our policy is that we do not give your Personal Information to other organisations unless we have disclosed the use in this policy or you have given us your consent to do so.

-The service providers we may share your Personal Information with are the providers of the electronic systems we use to collect and store your Personal Information; Tessitura Inc and Melbourne International Arts Centre Inc as part of our ticketing system; banks and financial institutions you use to make payments to us; and other service providers we use to help us run aspects of our business efficiently.
+The service providers we may share your Personal Information with are the providers of the electronic systems we use to collect and store your Personal Information; Tessitura Inc and Melbourne International Arts Centre Inc as part of our ticketing system; banks and financial institutions you use to make payments to us; and other service providers we use to help us run aspects of our business efficiently or to communicate with you.
 Occasionally the Wheeler Centre might also use your Personal Information for other purposes or share your information with another organisation because:

 - we believe it is necessary to provide you with a service which you have requested;